 - To assess the response to treatment for circadian rhythm disorders and insomnia.

 - To assess leg movements during the night and assist with the treatment of Periodic Limb Movement Disorder.

 Overnight oximetry may be indicated for patients that require oxygen during their sleep study, or have night-time breathing disorders.

 Sleep Study Forms

 All patients of the Ministry Door County Medical Center Sleep Disorder Facility are asked to complete the following form prior to the study.
-Please download and fill out the sleep study form below and bring it with you to your appointment with the sleep specialist.
+Please either fill out our online form through the link below or download and fill out the sleep study questionnaire PDF and bring it with you to your appointment with the sleep specialist.

 Sleep Consultation Sleep Questionnaire (PDF)